jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   895 "East Asian literature"
   896 "African literature"
   897 "Indian literature" from North America
-  # 898 not in FLP; inferred from Dewey 1922
+# 898 Not in FLP; Inferred from Dewey 1922
   898 "Indian literature" from South America
   899 "Austronesian literature" + other literatures
 ## 900 "History" + "Geography"